RUGSoftEng/2018-Hestia-Web/README.md

 If you are not deploying to Heroku, you can ignore the files _Procfile_ and _wsgi.py_ in the root directory.

+You have to add a (free) Postgres add-on to your account on Heroku if you want to deploy.

 ## Database Setup

 ### Testing and development purposes